Do Not Fertilize at Planting!

 Spread the fertilizer evenly under the entire canopy of the tree avoiding a 5-inch area around the trunk.
 Mix in the top 1-3 ” of soil, then water in.

-For mature trees 10 yrs and older we recommend using Scotts Osmocote Flower & Vegetable (14-14-14), Espoma Holly tone or Tree Tone Organic Fertilizer recommended amount per directions.
+For mature trees, 10 years and older, we recommend using Scotts Osmocote Flower & Vegetable (14-14-14), Espoma Holly tone or Tree Tone Organic Fertilizer recommended amount per directions.

 The best time to fertilize fruit trees is during the growing season, starting in early spring (after bud break) and finishing by June.